angelosps/Role-Playing-Game/README.md

 ## Makefile

 Makefile it is provided.
-Open a terminal in the current directory and do the following for compile, run and clean respectively.
+Open a terminal in the current directory and do the following for _compile_, _run_ and _clean_ respectively.

 ```bash
 $ make